mikkosio/Adorable-Hamster-Pets-1.21/README.md

 <details>
 <summary>Taming & Sitting</summary>

 Bribe them with enough Sliced Cucumber, and they'll follow you like a furry, ankle-biting shadow.
 Right-click to make them sit, lest they develop a sudden fascination with the nearest lava pool.
 Again.
-They might even doze off if left sitting long enough (a future aspiration, anyway).
+In the next update, they will even doze off if left sitting long enough.
 </details>

 <details>